top of page

 Lincoln Photo.jpg

-The CA State Use Program
+The CA State Use Network

 State Use is recognized across state, county, and local government as a credible and responsible procurement method.
 It maintains the same expectations of performance, service quality, and public stewardship as traditional contracting—while offering agencies a streamlined, bid-exempt option that aligns compliance with community impact.
 Through this framework, agencies are able to fulfill service needs, uphold procurement standards, and contribute to meaningful employment across California.